alanng10/Icon/Docue/a.md

 Icon has most general and most level marry baseline.

+Icon has most general and most level marry cap limit.

 Icon has most general and most level detail.

 Icon has most general and most level storage path.